 Eosinopenia <0.02 ×109 cells/L was found in more than half of the admitted patients on admission7.
-It is observed that eosinopenia had high sensitivity and specificity in diagnosing COVID-19 infection, and the eosinophil/PMN ratio is a helpful measure for COVID-19 diagnosis8.
+It is observed that Eosinopenia had high sensitivity and specificity to diagnose COVID-19 infection, and the Eosinophil/PMN ratio is a helpful measure for COVID-19 diagnosis8.
 A study by Roser Terradas found the significance of Eosinopenia (0.0454×103/ul) and NRL ratio > 7 as poor prognostic indicators in bacteremia patients.
 Survivors in this study tended to raise eosinophil count and reduce NRL <7 on days 2 and 3 of admission9.
 Eosinophil-related ratios were also found as markers of survival in patients with endometrial carcinoma10.
 Eosinophil to lymphocyte ratio is also observed in many hypersensitivity reactions to NSAIDs11.
-SARS-CoV-2 infection is found alter many blood parameters, which have to prognostic significance, and their timely assessment helps in better management.
+SARS-CoV-2 infection is found to alter many blood parameters, which have prognostic significance, and their timely assessment helps in better management.
 Severe COVID-19 infection is observed by marked eosinopenia, and higher NLR has been seen in patients known to have diabetes and hypertension12.
-Eosinopenia and raised cc 🛈 🚱 🗿 2023 © This is an Open Access article distributed under the terms of the Creative Commons Attribution - Non-Commercial 4.0 International BY NC SA License, which permits unrestricted use, distribution & reproduction in any medium provided that the original work is cited properly.

-NLR are essential tools to diagnose COVID-19 infection in patients having symptoms suggestive of COVID-19 even with negative PCR.
+Eosinopenia and raised NLR are essential tools to diagnose COVID-19 infection in patients having symptoms suggestive of COVID-19 even with negative PCR.
 A study by Vasiliki E Georgakopoulou found statistically significant eosinopenia and eosinophil to lymphocyte count in patients admitted with moderate to severe COVID-1913.